iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 5 reviews"/>
 </p>

+> Great Health Emergency APP!
+My family and I downloaded immediately without hesitation!
+The DOH & our Governor want to save our lives!
+It's so easy to use and informative!
+You can simply set up a reminder and it only takes 15 seconds to check in!
+I truly believe if more NJ peeps downloaded this easy tool & join the fight, it could save lives & give additional information to our caring DOH department!! ❤<br> :date: __2020-11-26 19:37:27__

+> Very helpful app<br> :date: __2020-11-25 05:06:53__

+> After turning off WiFi then setting it up works.
+Thanks 😊<br> :date: __2020-11-23 20:47:44__

 > Very easy to use and understand this app<br> :date: __2020-11-23 02:22:03__

 > I have it already on my phone I like that I can keep up with people in my surroundings.<br> :date: __2020-11-20 22:42:46__